Women's suffrage in film: United States

 American film pioneer Thomas Edison's Edison Studios made early silent films satirizing both suffragists and anti-suffragists.
 These include The Senator and the Suffragette (1910) and A Suffragette in Spite of Himself (1911).

 Films like Coon Town Suffragettes (1911) mocked both the suffrage movement and African-Americans.

 But some American movie makers, especially women, were publicly in favor of suffrage.
 Mary Pickford was photographed reading a British "Votes for Women" publication.
 Women like Lois Weber and Bess Meredyth who worked at Universal Pictures and lived in Universal City, California, the studio's unincorporated community, ran for public office on a "suffrage ticket" that garnered publicity in 1913.

 Florence Lawrence participated in the Woman suffrage parade of 1913 on horseback, where she was filmed in Kinemacolor.
 Screenwriter Frances Marion participated in the October 23, 1915 parade that brought more than 30,000 supporters of women's suffrage onto the streets of New York City.
 Actress Fan Bourke opened The Princess, a 500-seat "votes for women" movie theatre, in New Rochelle, New York in late 1915.

+In the 21st century, PBS American Experience's 2023 documentary The Vote was released to commemorate the campaign waged by American women for the right to vote and the passage of the 19th Amendment.